SStyles93/blog/_posts/2024-02-09-UnrealDynamicShaders.md

 	}
 }
 ```
-Then, to avoid un-useful work every frame, the `OutlineThickness` would be evaluated with the `CurrentOutlineValue` and if it had changed the `SetOutline` method would be called and the values previously mentioned would be set to equal.
+Then, to avoid un-useful work every frame, the `OutlineThickness` would be evaluated with the `CurrentOutlineValue` and if it had changed, the `SetOutline` method would be called and the values previously mentioned would be equalized.

 ```c++
 /// <summary>